 We believe that creativity is our true nature.
 This means that a fulfilled life, in tune with our true self, is a creative life, and that creativity is an element of wellbeing.
 When you are in touch with yourself, then, by nature, you are creative.
 You have an innate urge to play, wonder, explore and create.

-But in the midst of the often fast-paced everyday and between other obligations, how can you go about reconnecting with your innate creativity?
-In this series of MUSINGS, we ask artists about how their creative process and their practices – artistic and wellbeing practices – to get inspired and perhaps integrate some of those practices in our own lives to nurture our creativity and wellbeing.
+But in the midst of the often fast-paced everyday and between other (perceived) obligations, how can you go about reconnecting with your innate creativity?
+In this series of MUSINGS, we ask artists about their creative process and their practices – artistic and wellbeing practices – to get inspired and perhaps integrate some of those practices in your own life to nurture our creativity and wellbeing.

 Anke Buchmann is a ceramic designer and founder of HANDFUL: an invitation to slow down and connect through clay.
 Her vision for HANDFUL was born when she studied Ceramic Design at Central Saint Martins in London.
 She has grown as an artist and award-winning designer in London with work exhibited at group and solo shows in Berlin and London.
 Anke has inspired individuals, groups and creatives with her work and clay workshops.